 To date on the dirt, War of Will has shown a high cruising speed as well as push-button acceleration.
 The top three-year-old prospect is from a long line of greatness and appears to be following right in their hoofsteps.
 He is out of a Sadler’s Wells mare and has a half-brother who excelled at running up to 1 5/8-miles on the main oval, so I can’t envision War of Will having any distance limitations.

 The oft-reserved Casse recently told some of his colleagues, “We have a big chance to win the (Kentucky) Derby this year.”

-And judging by his last two performances, it’s hard to argue that statement.
+And judging by his last three performances, it’s hard to argue that statement.